Name Change in Washington

 To change your name on your Washington driver's license or identification card, you must visit a WA DOL office in person.
 You will need:

-- Proof of your identity, such as your:
+- Proof of your identity with your new name, such as your:

 - Marriage license.